helpll/helplinedustry/README.md

 # todo

 ***Ithkuilia:***
 add turret tiers (starts at Mk I) (ex.
-Javelin Mk II or Accost Mk VI),
+Javelin Mk II or Accost Mk VI) (Mk I Done) (Mk II Done) (do Mk III)
-wacky higher tier end game materials,
+wacky higher tier end game materials
-give steam and hyper steel and stuff a use,
+give steam and hyper steel and stuff a use
-add some more air units,
+add some more air units
-steel mill and other crafters (mostly done for earlygame-midgame),
+steel mill and other crafters (mostly done for earlygame-midgame)
-add the rest of the metals (mostly done),
+add the rest of the metals (mostly done)
-sprites (units and shit),
+sprites (units and shit)
 more stuff (add items first)

 ***ma pona***